subvisual/subvisual.com/src/posts/2021-03-24-virtualchemy-conf/index.md

 ---
+highlight: false
-path: /virtualchemy-conf-may-28-2021
+path: virtualchemy-conf-may-28-2021
 title: "VirtuAlchemy Conf: May 28 2021"
+categories:
+  - inside-subvisual
 author: fernando-mendes
 date: 2021-03-24
+seoImage: ./meta.png
+intro: |
+  Alchemy Conf is dead, long live VirtuAlchemy Conf.
+May 28 2021, save the date.
 tags:
   - community
-intro: >
-  Alchemy Conf is dead, long live VirtuAlchemy Conf.
-May 28 2021, save the date.
-seoImage: ./meta.png
 ---

 There's something special about organising conferences that has always been a